Alpha 66

-Alpha 66 is an anti-Castro paramilitary organization.
+Alpha 66 was an anti-Castro paramilitary organization.
 The group was originally formed by Cuban exiles in the early 1960s and was most active in the late 1970s and 1980s.
 Its activities declined in the 1980s.

 History

 Foundation

 Alpha 66 was founded by Cuban exiles in the early 1960s to act as an anti-Castro, paramilitary group.
 Although it has undergone changes in personnel and leadership, it still exists today and is based out of Florida.
 Alpha 66 was most active during the late 1970s and early 1980s, but remains active in the Miami area.
 At the height of its power, Alpha 66 operated at a level similar to Abdala, Brigade 2506, Omega 7, and the FLNC (Cuban National Liberation Front) amongst other Cuban-exile paramilitary groups.
 It claimed to have sixty-three chapters in operation during 1977.

 Like other paramilitary groups composed of Cuban exiles who emigrated after the fall of the Batista regime, Alpha 66 presented itself as a conservative, ultra-nationalistic, patriotic organization that wished to undo Fidel Castro's revolutionary government.
 Alpha 66's founding members included many Cubans who had fought as revolutionaries against the Batista government alongside Fidel Castro, and Alpha 66's anthem directly references Fidel Castro as having betrayed the ideals that the group's members originally fought for.
 Alpha 66's anti-communist rhetoric and staunch opposition to the Cuban government earned it the overwhelming support of the Miami exile community as well as the sympathy of an overtly anti-communist attitude in American politics.